-6 When a person starts faking it he rejects a good conscience.
+1 When a person starts faking it he rejects a good conscience.

-7 "Which" is singular and refers to the good conscience, presumably: if you are not honest with the Faith, you lose it.
+2 "Which" is singular and refers to the good conscience, presumably: if you are not honest with the Faith, you lose it.

-8 The verb here is in the passive voice, which makes Satan the teacher!
+The verb here is in the passive voice, which makes Satan the teacher!
 But I wonder how this works-if you are under Satan's tutelage, what are your chances?
 Unless it be that Paul is not talking about recovering them, but about making them see the extent of their stupidity (and as an object lesson to others).
 See Hebrews 6:6.

-9 The term "men" here is generic and can include women and children = all people.
+The term "men" here is generic and can include women and children = all people.
 By putting four synonyms in a row, Paul achieves an unusual emphasis on the importance of praying for everybody.

-10 This is what God would like to see.
+This is what God would like to see.
 War, turmoil and distress are not God's desire for mankind but result from men's bad choices.
-If everyone would obey God's laws we would have paradise on earth.
+If everyone would obey God's laws we would have pleasing to our Savior God, 4 who desires all men to be saved and to come into a real knowledge of Truth.1 5 For there is one God, and one Mediator between God and men-a man!2-Christ Jesus, 6 who gave Himself as a ransom on behalf of all people (to be testified in its own seasons),3 7 to which ransom I was appointed4 a herald and an apostle-I am paradise on earth.

-11 When people are in the middle of distress and turmoil it is difficult to pause and reflect on spiritual things.
+When people are in the middle of distress and turmoil it is difficult to pause and reflect on spiritual things.
 People who live in a tranquil society where godliness is promoted have every chance to come into "a real knowledge of Truth".

-12 Wonder of wonders!
+Wonder of wonders!
 God has provided a man to represent us!
 Of course He is also God, so He can represent both sides with complete competence-the best of all possible mediators!